US State Privacy Compliance Deadlines & Timeline

 PastMontana SB 297 Amendments Effective

-Montana SB 297 amends the Montana Consumer Data Privacy Act with new thresholds (25,000 consumers or 15,000 if 25%+ revenue from data sales), adds a duty of care for minors, removes the right to cure, and broadens enforcement powers for the Attorney General.
+Montana SB 297 amends the Montana Consumer Data Privacy Act with new thresholds (25,000 consumers or 15,000 if 25%+ revenue from data sales), adds a duty of care and assessment requirements for minors, removes the 60-day notice-and-cure provision, and authorizes the Attorney General to issue civil investigative demands and request relevant data protection assessments.

 Past2026